DaveKaito/Aurora/README.md

 ## Database Design

- I decided to make 2 Databases for my Project, one for the users and one for the Blog entries.
+ I decided to make 2 Databases for my Project, one for the users and one for the blog entries.

 ### Users